ultralytics/xview-docker/README.md

 # Introduction

-This directory contains software developed by Ultralytics LLC, and **is freely available for redistribution under the GPL-3.0 license**.
+This directory contains software developed by Ultralytics LLC, and **is freely available for redistribution under the MIT license**.
 For more information on Ultralytics projects please visit: http://www.ultralytics.com

 # Description

 The https://github.com/ultralytics/xview-docker repo contains code to create an xView docker container for submission to the xView challenge: https://challenge.xviewdataset.org/.
+This repo is intended for use in conjunction with models trained using https://github.com/ultralytics/xview-yolov3.

 # Requirements